iodigital-com/techhub/src/content/articles/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today-part-1.md

 ---
-title: "Why you should be using new CSS features today - part 1"
+title: 'Why you should be using new CSS features today - part 1'
-date: "2022-11-30"
+date: '2022-11-30'
-images:
+images: ['/articles/why-you-should-be-using-new-css-features-today/new-css-features-1.png']
-  [
-    "/articles/why-you-should-be-using-new-css-features-today/new-css-features-1.png",
-  ]
-summary: "Unless you have no affinity with CSS at all or have been living under a rock for the last year, you should have noticed that new CSS features are skyrocketing like never before.
-Although this is a good thing, it might get frustrating to get a grasp on all these new playthings because every time you add something new in your styling toolbox, the next best thing is just around the corner."
+summary: 'Unless you have no affinity with CSS at all or have been living under a rock for the last year, you should have noticed that new CSS features are skyrocketing like never before.
+Although this is a good thing, it might get frustrating to get a grasp on all these new playthings because every time you add something new in your styling toolbox, the next best thing is just around the corner.'
-authors: ["brecht-de-ruyte"]
+authors: ['brecht-de-ruyte']
-theme: "beige"
+theme: 'beige'
-serie: "why-you-should-be-using-new-css-features-today"
+serie: 'why-you-should-be-using-new-css-features-today'
 ---

 ## The main benefits of using the latest CSS features